 A letter of recommendation from an individual with first-hand knowledge of the applicant’s involvement in their school or community.

-- How do you demonstrate Parachute’s goals and brand values of nobility, courage, and inclusivity?
+- How do you demonstrate Parachute’s brand values of nobility, courage, and inclusivity?

 - If successful, how do you intend to use the funding provided by the Stacey Levitt Memorial Award?

 The top five applicants will be interviewed by Parachute.
 A recommendation will be forwarded to the Levitt family for final selection

 Deadline Apr 30

 CABEF (Canadian Agri-Business Education Foundation) awards six $2,500 scholarship annually to students enrolling in an agricultural university or college.
 These scholarships are funded through general donations from agri-business and people involved in the agricultural industry.

 Grade 12 students from across Canada are invited to apply for one of six scholarships awarded annually.
 One scholarship will be awarded inthe provinces of Alberta, Sasatchewan, Manitoba, Ontario and Quebec, with one additional scholarship to be awarded in the rest of or all of Canada.

 Applicants will be assessed on a combination of their leadership attributes, academic standing, and essay response to the question "“What do you consider to be the three main opportunities for the Canadian agricultural industry and which one inspires you the most?”

 Elmer and Ona Hansen Memorial Fund Scholarship

 Mailed application must be post-marked not later than Jan 31, 2017.
 An emailed application is preferable, but faxed is also accepted.